K4R-R/3D-Portfolio-Website/README.md

-This project is deployed on render [Deploy link](https://portfolio-website-f6vx.onrender.com).
+This project is deployed on netlify [Deploy link](https://3d-personal-port-folio.netlify.app).